kusumkatwal1/linux-terminal-programming-practice/README.md

 ## File Structure:
     - "README.md": This file contains the guidelines for the Linux learning progress
-    - "Linux-basics.md": content for the linux basic
+    - "Linux-basics.md": this file contains content for the linux basic.

 © 2025 Kusum Katwal